 For women living in rural areas, distance from screening service providers and travel-related costs can be an additional barrier.
 The Nebraska Breast Cancer Control Plan is focused on helping women with incomes of less than $35,000/year, rural women, and other special populations access the screening services they need to protect their health and the well-being of their families.

 The Nebraska Breast Cancer Control Plan advocates the use of evidence-based strategies to increase screening rates.
 These strategies can be used for consumer education to communicate with current patients.
-Click on the related links to learn more.
+Click on links below to learn more.